Personal accident cover for car insurance explained

 - What injuries will be covered?
 Will you get compensation if you lose your hearing?
 Or if you lose a finger or toe?
 Grisly as it is, make sure you read the fine print.

 - What situations am I covered for?
-Are you covered for accidents that happen while waiting for help to arrive, for example?
-Or getting in and out of your car?
+Are you covered for accidents that happen while you’re travelling in a different car, for example?
+Or while getting in and out of your car?

 - How much am I covered for?
 Personal injury policies usually pay out a fixed lump sum for specific injuries.
 But the lump sum amount offered can vary a lot between providers, so it’s worth comparing your options.